Sumitro Djojohadikusumo: Minister of research

-Private career
+Private business

 Sumitro engaged in private business outside his government career, leveraging his political connections and foreign networks in Europe and the United States.
 He founded Indoconsult Associates, one of the first business consulting firms in the country, with Mochtar Lubis in July 1967.
-Sumitro was also significantly involved in the rise of the Astra conglomerate, when in 1968 he helped the company gain a sole distributorship of Toyota vehicles in the country.
+Sumitro was a founding member of the academic group East Asian Economic Association in 1984 and served as its first president.
+He was also significantly involved in the rise of the Astra conglomerate, when in 1968 he helped the company gain a sole distributorship of Toyota vehicles in the country.
 The company's founder, William Suryajaya, had developed relations with Sumitro since the 1950s.
 Sumitro was appointed president commissioner of Astra in 1992, when the debt-laden group faced a takeover attempt by a consortium of external conglomerates.
 Suryajaya initially tasked Sumitro with preventing the takeover, but Suryajaya eventually decided to sell his shares without first consulting Sumitro.
 Sumitro resigned in December 1992 and the takeover was completed by January 1993.
-He was a founding member of the academic group East Asian Economic Association in 1984 and served as its first president.

 Although no longer a government minister, Sumitro still held considerable influence in policymaking circles since many of his former pupils held government positions during the 1980s, and because of his continued teaching at UI.
 By the early 1980s, the Indonesian state-owned enterprises' role in the economy had been scaled down in favour of increased private sector participation to the extent that Sumitro had advised.
 Sumitro then began to develop concerns on the structure of the Indonesian economy under Suharto as time went on.
 Though industrialization did progress rapidly, Sumitro was concerned with the presence of "special interests" that held ownership in many industries and the excessive protectionist policies of the government.
 Despite his previous Keynesian policies of extensive state involvement, he subsequently viewed the Indonesian economy as overregulated and in need of deregulation.
 He considered Indonesia's industry to be fundamentally fragile and apparently productive only at the surface level.
 By the 1990s, he became more a critic of "rent-seeking activities", and ridiculed outright the Timor "national car" project in 1996.
 When the Asian financial crisis struck Indonesia late in the decade, Sumitro blamed institutional problems and corruption for the impact and called for "immediate and firm action".
 Though his influence in government policymaking was diminished, he continued to play a role in politics, supporting the unsuccessful attempt to nominate Emil Salim as vice-president in early 1998.